What Does it Take to Be a Purchasing Manager?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Time Management: Managing one’s own time and the time of others.

-There were about 73,900 jobs for Purchasing Manager in 2016 (in the United States).
+In the United States, there were 73,900 jobs for Purchasing Manager in 2016.
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Purchasing Manager by 2026.
-Due to new job openings and attrition, there will be an average of 6,300 job openings in this field each year.
+The BLS estimates 6,300 yearly job openings in this field.

 The states with the most job growth for Purchasing Manager are Utah, Washington, and North Dakota.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.